nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     1. Test case: `session 1`<br>
        Expected: First group is selected to view its sessions.
 Details of the selected group to view its sessions shown in the log box.
-Page redirected to the session page for the selected group.
+Page redirected to the corresponding session page for the selected group.

     1. Test case: `session x` (where x is larger than the list size)<br>
        Expected: No group is selected to view its sessions.
 Error details shown in the log box.